dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`calc.py`
 ---------------

-Write a program in Python to give the user sums to perform until he types the word "quit".
+Write a program to give the user sums to perform until he types the word "quit".
 Randomly chose two numbers between 1 and 10, and one operator of either addition, subtraction, division or multiplication.
 Use ``random.randrange`` function to choose the number, and also to select between your operator (1 for addition, 2 for subtraction, and so on).

 For example: